-It is important to note that if you plan to expand internationally, you need to prepare for the logistics of global sales.
-While customers are open to purchasing from international brands, they will still expect fast shipping at little to no cost.
+If you plan to expand internationally, you must prepare for the logistics of global sales.
+While many consumers shop from international brands, they expect fast shipping at little to no additional cost.

 Manage Multiple Brands

-This approach makes it easier for businesses to manage multiple brands at once.
-With the right integrated platform, you can reuse assets, manage product information in one centralized location, and serve experiences to the right audience based on targeted data.
+Manage multiple brands simultaneously with digital commerce.
+With the right ecommerce solution, you can easily reuse assets, manage product information in one centralized location, and deliver memorable experiences to the right audience based on targeted data.

-A digital commerce strategy allows you to meet your customers wherever they are.
+A digital commerce strategy empowers you to meet your customers anywhere.

 This could be a timely text message promoting a new product to a customer while they ride the train for their morning commute.
-It could be bringing helpful guides to a new mom, which includes pointing out must-have items from your online store.
+It could bring helpful guides to a new mom, including pointing out must-have items from your online store.

-Regardless of what you are selling, this strategy allows you to interact with your customers on a level unheard of before.
+Regardless of what you are selling, this strategy allows you to interact with your customers on a new level.
 You are invited into your customers’ homes and daily lives, allowing you to reach them with highly targeted, ongoing experiences.

 By 2023, 58% of retail sales will be influenced by digital.
 Having a digital-first approach to your strategy is a business essential.